 In India, approximately 1,500,000 children die each year due to water contamination.
+Waterborne diseases and poor hygiene caused by a lack of water severely harm people's health.
 Many women must travel long distances to find water and school aged girls are not able to attend classes because of their water fetching duties.
 In times of drought, these conditions worsen as people must search out more remote water sources to survive.
 If families are unable to find water they must either pay thousands of rupees for a water tanker or they are forced to migrate into city slums.

 Rajasthan is a particularly drought prone state in India as it contains 5% of India’s population, but only 1% of its water.
 On average it takes 50 L of water to provide adequate sanitation and drinking water per person while livestock consume over 20 L of water each per day.
+In the Thar however, most people do not have access to more than 10 L per day and capita.
 This puts a heavy burden on the depleting aquifers as rainfall is unpredictable and often insufficient.
 For these reasons, water security is at the forefront of GRAVIS’ efforts in the Thar Desert.
 With modern techniques draining aquifers, GRAVIS has set out to promote more traditional methods of water security including taankas, naadis, and beris.

-Taanka (drinking water storage tanks)- This method for collecting water consists of a covered cylindrical tank with the capacity to store between 18,000 and 20,000 L of water.
+Taanka (drinking water storage tanks)- This method for collecting water consists of a covered cylindrical tank with the capacity to store between 18,000 and 20,200 L of water.
 Water is gathered in one of two ways: either a rooftop catchment which pipes water into the unit, or a groundwater catchment area where water pours in through a grate on the side.
 Previously, these taankas were open to the air and were easily contaminated.
-In order to keep the water clean and safe to drink, GRAVIS has installed secure lids to keep out animals and insects.
+In order to keep the water clean and safe to drink, GRAVIS has installed silt catchers and secure lids to keep out animals, insects and mud.
 The first taanka built by GRAVIS was in 1985.
-Since then, GRAVIS has built 5,952 taankas which are maintained by locals.
-One taanka can support a family of 10 for 4-6 months of the year.
+Since then, GRAVIS has built 6,635 taankas which are maintained by locals.
+One taanka can support a family of 10 for 4-8 months of the year.

 Beri (percolation wells)- These large underground water storage percolators are covered with a concrete top and gather ground water during monsoon season.
-These wells can store up to 500,000 L of water and do not require a pump, making them easy for villagers to fix and maintain.
-This traditional method of water gathering uses no artificial catchment and holds enough water to sustain a family of 10 all year round.
-To date, GRAVIS has built 563 beris, providing many villagers with a stable source of water.
+One Beri can store up to 500,000 L of water and does not require a pump, making it easy for villagers to fix and maintain.
+This traditional method of water gathering uses no artificial catchment and holds enough water to sustain a family of 10 for up to two years.
+To date, GRAVIS has built 588 beris, providing 2,926 families with a stable source of water.

 Naadi (village ponds)- These village ponds are natural collections of rainwater which provide an open source of water to entire villages.
 Unfortunately, if not kept up properly the ponds can become silted and unusable.
 In order to remove silt and debris, we have been building short loose rock structures in the water pathway to the naadi to keep gravel, sand, and other material from entering the pond.
 Local materials are used and much of the labour is done by villagers voluntarily.
 These rocky borders also help to replenish the soil outside the naadi with moisture and fertile topsoil.
 Natural vegetation grows easily in these areas and helps to further reduce soil erosion and silting of the naadi.
-To date, GRAVIS has worked to desilt 253 naadis.
+A medium sized naadi provides a community with water for 2-6 months in a year of average rainfall, whereas big ones carry water all year round.
+To date, GRAVIS has worked to desilt 263 naadis, supporting 801,140 families.

 Toilets- As many villagers do not have bathing or toilet facilities they lack both privacy and sanitation.
 GRAVIS has begun building toilets which contain waste and allow villagers the privacy they deserve.